 Step One: Make the Roux.

-Step Two: Slowly Add the Broth.
+Step Two: Add the Broth.

-Step Four: Season to Taste.
+Step Three: Season to Taste.

 How to Make Gluten-Free Gravy in Advance.

-You can make gravy up to four days in advance.
-There’s no need to wait until Thanksgiving day to make it.
-Prepare as directed.
+Prepare the gravy as directed.
 Cool and store it in a covered container in the refrigerator.
 Right before serving, warm the gravy and add, if you’d like, add pan drippings.

 Tips for Storing and Reheating.